-In 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+FASB issued ASU 2019-01, Leases (Topic 842).
 The ASU changes the accounting treatment for operating leases by recognizing a lease asset and lease liability at the present value of the lease payments in the Consolidated Statements of Financial Position and disclosing key information about leasing arrangements.
-The ASU is effective for private entities for years beginning after December 15, 2019.
-Early adoption is permitted.
-The ASU should be applied at the beginning of the earliest period presented using a modified retrospective approach.
+During 2020, the FASB issued ASU 2020-05 and delayed the implementation date by one year.
+The ASU is effective for non public entities beginning after December 15, 2021.
+Early adoption is still permitted.
+The ASU can be applied at the beginning of the earliest period presented using a modified retrospective approach or applied at the beginning of the period of adoption recognizing a cumulative-effect adjustment.

-The Organizations plan to adopt the new ASUs at the respective required implementation dates.
+The Organizations plan to adopt the new ASUs at the required implementation dates and management is currently in the process of evaluating the adoption method and the impact of the new standards on its accompanying consolidated financial statements.